Snap-sec/blog/_posts/2021-09-26-Hacking-Agorapulse.md

 {"accountUid":"facebook_574363","authorName":"Waris","authorPictureUrl":"PICTURE-URL","browserTimezoneEnabled":true,"locale":"en","timezone":"Asia/Calcutta"}
 ```

-By returning to the Reports Sections of an target page through an admin account, we were able to confirm that an attacker with the guest role was indeed able to change the Custom Branding and other details like an Report Author of an target page.
+By returning to the Reports Sections of a target page through an admin account, we were able to confirm that an attacker with the guest role was indeed able to change the Custom Branding and other details like a Report Author of a target page.

 ![image](https://user-images.githubusercontent.com/88488902/197373702-64aabc9a-b347-416a-92c5-bbe96ec605db.png)